- Research & Extension

 The Graduate School also provides quarterly travel awards for students who have been accepted to present their research at a conference or meeting.
 Information found here.
 Contact firstname.lastname@example.org for more information on how to apply.

-Thomas G. Scott Publication Fund - awarded to any student or staff member for publications.
+Thomas G. Scott Publication Fund can be awarded to any student or staff member for publications or the James Sedell Graduate Fund can be used by students for publications for research on native fish conservation, aquatic habitat restoration, or landscape conservation planning.
 Can apply at any time.
-To apply: send a request for funds, abstract, and letter from publisher to firstname.lastname@example.org.
+To apply: send a request for funds with amount needed, abstract, and letter from the publisher to email@example.com.

 Graduate students, in consultation with their major faculty member, may gain teaching experience or extend the period of time covered by research support through a Graduate Teaching Assistantship (GTA).
 The GTA positions should not be considered a permanent source of funding.